 Amanda is a certified yoga instructor for all ages and body types.
-Amanda received her children’s yoga teacher training in 2014 with the program Kidding Around Yoga.
+She received her children’s yoga teacher training in 2014 with the children’s yoga program, Kidding Around Yoga.
 She graduated from Open Sky Yoga Center’s 200 Hour Essential Yoga Teacher training in 2016.
-Amanda has been teaching for over three years and has participated in countless workshops, seminars, and mentorships to enhance her personal practice and teaching.
-Amanda actively studies the teachings of B.K.S.
-Iyengar, Judith Hanson Lasater, and all of her teachers at Open Sky, where her love and depth for this practice was (and still is) nurtured and supported.
-Amanda was introduced to the Iyengar method by practicing with Monica DiCesare, a local Rochester yoga instructor to whom she owes a great debt of gratitude to for guiding her on this journey.
+She has been teaching for over three years and has participated in countless workshops, seminars, and mentor-ships to enhance her personal practice and teaching.

 Er began using yoga with children in her first Preschool class as a way to transition them into nap time.
 It was these young spirits that inspired her to pursue her yoga instructor certification that led to her creation of her business, Stretching Kindness.